LucasXavierChurchman/Clustering-rNBA-Post-Titles/README.md

 - Highlights: Similar, 'exciting' language is used to describe highlight clips
 - Game Thread: Follow a consistent structure, title prefixed by "GAME THREAD".
 Should nearly trivial to cluster together
-- Postgame Thread: Similar as above
+- Post Game Thread: Similar as above
 - News: Often prefixed with the article/tweet authors name, use similar buzz words
 - Discussion: Often phrased as a question
 - Roster Moves: Use similar language, use city names more often and use words like "deal" and "negotiate" often

-The initial hypothesis is that these first there will generate distinct clusters while the later 3 will be less distinct
+The initial hypothesis is that these first there will generate distinct clusters while the latter 3 will be less distinct

 ![postsbytype](https://github.com/LucasXavierChurchman/Capstone2/blob/master/plots/PostsByType.png)
 - Highlights are far and away the most used tag type.
 This probably because almost any video posted gets this tag whether it's actually a highlight clip or instead an interview, postgame conference etc. along with the fact that people like watching and sharing highlights.